arunvbiradar/react-instagram-web/README.md

-This is a clone of Instagram Web app.
+This is pusblished at https://arunvbiradar.github.io/instagram-web/